Khuliso Mudau

-Khuliso Johnson Mudau (born 26 April 1995) is a South African professional soccer player who plays as a right back for South African Premier Division club Mamelodi Sundowns.
+Khuliso Johnson Mudau, also known as Sailorman (born 26 April 1995) is a South African professional soccer player who plays as a right back for Betway Premiership club Mamelodi Sundowns and the South Africa national team.

 Early life

 He was born in Messina – now known as Musina – in Limpopo.

 Club career

 After playing for JDR Stars, Magesi and Black Leopards, he signed for Mamelodi Sundowns on a five-year contract in October 2020.

+He scored in the first goal in 3–0 win against Malian side Stade Malien in the 2025–26 CAF Champions League first leg quarterfinal.

+Mudau was awarded the Outstanding Footballer of the Year in 2026 by the Icons of Africa Awards.

+International career

+On 1 December 2025, Mudau was called up to the South Africa squad for the 2025 Africa Cup of Nations.

+On 28 May 2026, he was selected by manager Hugo Broos to represent his nation at the 2026 FIFA World Cup.

 Style of play

 Mudau plays as a right back.
-He can also play as a midfielder.
+He also specialises as a midfielder.